adopt-liveview/adopt-liveview/priv/pages/2026/04-30-v2-saving-data-en_US.md

 ...
 ```

 To apply validations we need to create a "validate" event (since we wrote in HEEx that `phx-change="validate"`) and receive the `ticket_params`.
-For this validation all we need is to access the original `%Ticket{}` (which is empty) from `socket.assigns.ticket` (thats why we assigned it to the socket before), use `Queue.change_ticket/2` again then assign the new form value alongiside `action: :validate` so our form knows that it should show validation errors.
+For this validation all we need is to access the original `%Ticket{}` (which is empty) from `socket.assigns.ticket` (that's why we assigned it to the socket before), use `Queue.change_ticket/2` again then assign the new form value alongside `action: :validate` so our form knows that it should show validation errors.

 ## Our save event